lucas1/Mojolicious-Plugin-Model-DB/README.md

 # DESCRIPTION

-[Mojolicious::Plugin::Model::DB](https://metacpan.org/pod/Mojolicious::Plugin::Model::DB) It is an extension of the module Mojolicious::Plugin::Model, The intention is to separate models of database from other models.
+[Mojolicious::Plugin::Model::DB](https://metacpan.org/pod/Mojolicious::Plugin::Model::DB) It is an extension of the module Mojolicious::Plugin::Model, the intention is to separate models of database from other models.
 See more in [Mojolicious::Plugin::Model](https://metacpan.org/pod/Mojolicious::Plugin::Model)

 # OPTIONS